cedricyu803/Data-Science-Work-Samples/README.md

 **2. Competitive Data Science: Predict Future Sales**

-A Kaggle competition: given the sales records of the items sold in each shop of 1C Company during the time period January 2013 – October 2015, we are tasked with predicting the total sales (by number) for every product and store in the coming month, i.e. November 2015.
+Given the sales records of the items sold in each shop of 1C Company during the time period January 2013 – October 2015, we are tasked with predicting the total sales (by number) for every product and store in the coming month, i.e. November 2015.

 We are asked to predict the sales, i.e. time series, of O(10^5) items in different shops.
 Given the large number of the time series and possible interactions between them, it would be computationally costly to fit time-series models on them.
 Therefore, we employ tree-based algorithms and deep neural networks, but perform feature engineering in a time-conscious manner.
 This includes the engineering and use of lag features, as well as performing train-validation split in a time-ordered way.